thelittlewozniak/thelittlewozniak/README.md

 ## MIC
-As a Developer Evangelist at the [MIC](https://mic-belgique.be/), I work a lot with new technologies to show to power of these to developers or SMEs.
+As a Developer Evangelist at the [MIC](https://mic-belgique.be/), I work a lot with new technologies to show the power of these to developers or SMEs.
 To make that, my colleagues and I make demos, talks,events,...

 ### HITW